agoel25/quantaTrader/README.md

     git clone https://github.com/agoel25/quantaTrader.git
     cd quantaTrader
     ```
-2. Build the Project: Use the provided build.sh script to automate the build process
+2. Build the Project: The script will create a build directory, run CMake to configure the project, and compile the source files.
+You will also be able to see the benchmark results if you have google benchmark installed.
     ```
     ./build.sh
     ```
-    The script will create a build directory, run CMake to configure the project, and compile the source files.
-You will also be able to see the benchmark results if you have google benchmark installed.
 3. Test with Sample Executable: Use the sample executable to test basic functionality
     ```
     ./build/engine_sample